 I’m going to be focusing most of my teaching on Montaro – I’m asking him and showing him how to stay in control of his aggressive energy so that he is able to have Jax as his field-mate, rather than being alone.
 I’m teaching him how to read the signs from Jax of when he’s had enough, or when he doesn’t want to playfight, and to be able to leave Jax alone.

-With every new horse that I introduce to a herd (and I’ve done this with 11 different horses) I first put the newcomer into their own field or paddock with a common fence line.
+With every new horse that I introduce to a herd (and I’ve done this with 17 different horses) I first put the newcomer into their own field or paddock with a common fence line.
 I give the horses enough time to work out most of the details of their relationship OVER THE FENCE.
 And believe me, they will.
 For some horses, this will take a couple of hours, for others it can take weeks.
-But I wait until I see signs of calmness and even better, affection.
+But I wait until I see signs of calmness, interest and a budding relationship, and even better, affection.

 As you will see in the video, I also create a “safe zone” for the newcomer where they can come to escape pressure or aggression.
 Sometimes, a herd dynamic needs to be worked out over several days, as happens in this video.

 It is SO important not to rush things and so worth it for the long-term peace and safety of your herd to let the horses take as long as they need to work out their relationships, while holding a firm “no violence allowed” policy.
 We are the ones who have put them in this unnatural environment, so it is our responsibility to teach them and give them the tools to successfully navigate this man-made living arrangement.

 I know many people will say, “Oh just throw them in together and they’ll work it out.
 You’re not helping here, you’re just getting in the way of a natural process.”